 Hayter links the change in the global position of the West to many factors.
 Five centuries ago, European expansion began overseas.
 Trade, plunder, slavery, and piracy in the “New World” filled the coffers of Europe.
 Much of what passes for “free trade” is really plunder.
 This influx of wealth provided some of the primitive accumulation of capital that would help speed up capitalist development in Britain, then elsewhere.
 In other words, the infusion of wealth from the New World propelled capitalism forward where capitalism existed in Europe.
 Those countries where capitalism developed first could take full advantage of the infusion of capital.
 Spain, although having a larger influx of plundered wealth from the Aztec and Inca civilizations, could not take full advantage of the infusion of wealth since Spain lagged behind other countries in terms of capitalist development.
 Hayter points out that capitalism reaches its fully developed form in Britain in the nineteenth century.
 However, the beginnings of the factory system were seen as early as the sixteenth century.
 As early as the seventeenth and eighteenth centuries, agriculture in Britain became increasingly capitalist.
 Capitalism resulted in a massive expansion of productive capacity and technological innovation.
 Production became more social and scientific.
 The idle were drafted, often against their will, into production.
 Goods could now be produced on a mass scale, and for much cheaper.
 Capitalism resulted in a higher output per producer.
 (9) Hayter’s explanation correctly combines elements of those who point to the role of the infusion of capital from the New World and those, such as Robert Brenner and Ellen Meiksins Wood, who point to capitalism’s roots in agrarian Britain.

 Hayter’s book is an excellent introduction for those researching the origins of inequality between countries in the modern period.
 Even though Hayter wavers in her Third Worldism from time to time, her book is undeniably Third Worldist in its overall conclusions.
 The gross inequality that characterizes our world is not natural.
 It has a long history that is well described by Hayter.
 The ascendancy of First World and the poverty of the Third World is not a mystery.
 The development of the European and other First World countries is directly linked to the underdevelopment of the Third World.
 Hayter’s The Creation of World Poverty helps us understand this connection in its complexity.
-There is a vast body of Third Worldist and quasi-Third Worldist academic literature that has not been surpassed.
 Hayter’s book also serves as an introduction to much of the literature of dependency theory, unequal exchange, etc. To better understand the world is to better be able to change it.
 If the proletariat of the Third World is to succeed in its historic mission, its leadership must bring the most advanced science to bear in making revolution.
-Science is key to revitalizing the global people’s war.
+Science is key to revitalizing the Global People’s War of the Leading Light.